Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: A Factored Relevance Model

 where the estimated RLM captures the semantic relationship between a user specified tag and a term presented in the documents, by co-occurrence corroboration from the user profile.

-The rating values are used as confidence scores for the co-occurrences which allows the relevance model to assign more weight to terms that co-occur more frequently with the user assigned tags in highly rated POI content.
-Note that, we do not use these ratings as \emph{labels} to optimize an objective function, as in a supervised learning set up, which means that we can use the unsupervised relevance model without problem.
-If there are no POI specific ratings available, our relevance model simply sets the confidence scores as $1$, i.e. uniform weights for all POIs in the user profile.
+The rating values are used as confidence scores for the co-occurrences allowing the relevance model to assign higher weights to terms that co-occur more frequently with the user assigned tags within a POI with a high rating.
+Although it may seem at a cursory glance that the use of user assigned ratings in an RLM framework makes it supervised, we would like to emphasize that these rating scores are not used as \emph{labels} in a supervised setting to optimize an objective function.
+In the degenerate case, i.e. when no ratings are available, our RLM-based feedback model would use a constant confidence value of $1$, i.e. it would assign uniform weights to all POIs in the user profile.